zer0cache/matic-docs/docs/develop/advanced/calling-plasma-contracts.md

 3. Process Exits

-   Third and final step for the withdrawal process is to Process pending exits on the root chain.
+   Third and final step for the withdrawal process is to process pending exits on the root chain.

    - **Contract**: `WithdrawManager.sol`
    - **Network**: Goerli
    - **Function**: `processExits`

-     ```javascript
+     ```js
      withdrawManager.methods.processExits(token);
      ```